OCahungo/databricks_apparel_streaming/README.md

 You will take on the role of a Data Engineer tasked with building an end-to-end analytics platform.
 Using Delta Live Tables, you will ingest raw data, progressively clean and transform it through a medallion architecture (Bronze, Silver, and Gold layers), and ultimately produce curated datasets ready for business intelligence and reporting.

 Feel free to reach out to me if you have any questions.
-My contact details are available on JakubLasak.com.
+My contact details are available on dataengineer.wiki.

 ## 2. By completing this project, you will gain hands-on experience with: